Optimal bound for singularities on Fano type fibrations of relative dimension one: Introduction

-(a) One of the consequences of this conjecture is that the multiplicity of each component of the fiber over a codimension 1 point on $Z$ is bounded above in terms of $d,\epsilon$.
-As a related result, Mori and Prokhorov \cite{MP09} showed that if $X\rightarrow Z$ is a del Pezzo fibration from a terminal threefold onto a smooth curve, then the greatest common divisor of multiplicities of all components of a fiber is at most 6.
+Shokurov's conjecture contains more information about singularities on Fano type fibrations than M\textsuperscript{c}Kernan's conjecture.
+One of its consequences is that given a Fano fibration $X\to Z$ where $X$ is $\epsilon$-lc, the multiplicities of fibers over codimension 1 points on $Z$ are bounded from above in terms of $\epsilon$ and the relative dimension.
+As a related result, Mori and Prokhorov \cite{MP09} showed that if $X\rightarrow Z$ is a del Pezzo fibration from a terminal threefold onto a smooth curve, then the multiplicity of an irreducible fiber is at most 6.

-(b) With a slightly stronger condition (2') that $(X,B)$ is an $\epsilon$-lc pair, Birkar \cite{Bir16} proved Conjecture \ref{conj:shokurov} when $(F,\Supp B|_F)$ is log bounded where $F$ is a general fiber of $\pi$.
-Combining the main results in \cite{Bir19,Bir21}, the conjecture under condition (2') holds when the coefficients of the horizontal part of $B$ are bounded below.
+\begin{remark} (a) With a slightly stronger condition (2') that $(X,B)$ is an $\epsilon$-lc pair, Birkar \cite{Bir16} proved Conjecture \ref{conj:shokurov} when either $\dim X-\dim Z=1$ or $(F,\Supp B|_F)$ is log bounded where $F$ is a general fiber of $\pi$.
+Combining the main results in \cites{Bir19,Bir21}, the conjecture under condition (2') holds when the coefficients of the horizontal part of $B$ are bounded from below by a fixed positive number.

-(c) Birkar and Chen \cite{BC21} proved a modified version of Conjecture \ref{conj:shokurov} under condition (2') in the toric setting, which gives a new proof of Conjecture \ref{conj:mckernan} for toric fibrations.
+(b) Birkar and Chen \cite{BC21} proved a modified version of Conjecture \ref{conj:shokurov} under condition (2') in the toric setting, which implies the boundedness of multiplicities of fibers over codimension 1 points for toric Fano fibrations.